gsaffouri/tf-bootstrap/README.md

 ### Assumptions

 - You have the proper permissions to deploy the referenced resources in your AWS account
-- You have the above mentioned version of Terraform and AWS CLI installed
+- You have the version of Terraform and AWS CLI referenced in the [Requirements](https://github.com/chadwickcloudservices/tf-bootstrap#requirements) section

 ### Usage